Brent-Cole/Steganography-Example/Readme.txt

 4. click finish
 5. Your new file has just been created in the same folder

-to reveal the message repeat the same steps but select reveal, and then click finish.
+To reveal the message repeat the same steps but select reveal, and then click finish.

+New additions created 20190913
+Now created the ability to do a caeser cypher to the program.
+I created a seperate class called Cypher for re-usability purposes.